Lee Ha-jin: Career

 Lee debuted as a professional player in 2004, at the age of 16, passing the intense competition that selected one new female pro annually.
 As a professional player, she was often listed among the top female players in Korea.
 She won 1st place in the women’s division of the 5th ETLand Cup Professional Baduk Championship in 2008, and won a bronze medal at the 2008 World Mind Sports Games in the same year.
 She qualified 4 times for the Korean national team (2006, 2007, 2008, 2010), which selects 5 female professional players each year for the Jeongganjang Cup international women’s team championship.

 Lee became Secretary General at the International Go Federation (IGF) in July 2014.
 She was International Go Ambassador at SportAccord World Mind Games in Beijing in 2014.

 She wrote a book about her experience as a professional player, Outside the Board: Diary of a Professional Go Player.

+Retirement from Go

-She was promoted to 4 dan in 2016.
+Lee Hajin was promoted to 4 dan in 2016.
 The same year, she retired from professional Go and stepped down from her role as Secretary General of the IGF.

-Lee is running a YouTube channel, Haylee's World of Go/Baduk, demonstrating high-level Go in English.
+Lee ran a YouTube channel, Haylee's World of Go/Baduk, demonstrating high-level Go in English.
 In her YouTube video #142, titled "Mountain View", she announced that she has moved to the United States, living in Mountain View, California.
+Lee Hajin's last video was 2020 AGA City League R7 - Game Review (Haylee vs Hanchen Zhang), 31 May 2020.
+On her “About” page, she says, “NOTE: This channel is no longer updated.
+Thank you for many years of support!”